SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

 The benchmark is designed to be compatible with orchestration mechanisms in any Agentic Web implementation: it provides a pluggable coordination interface, allowing users to configure and plug in their own orchestration strategy (e.g., platform-native orchestrators, planners, or heuristic policies) as long as it can dispatch sub-tasks to A2A agent endpoints and produce execution traces for evaluation.

-We report three key metrics: \begin{itemize} \item Specification Quality (Orchestrability Proxy): We compare the AgentCard's Skill Definitions against the annotated Ground Truth Agent Skills and report Skill F1-Score as a proxy for Orchestrability. \item Orchestration Success Rate (Orch.
-SR): The percentage of Multi-Repo tasks where all required sub-tasks are correctly dispatched to the appropriate A2A agent endpoints (all-or-nothing, task-level). \item Multi-Repo Execution Performance (Exec.
-SR): The percentage of Multi-Repo tasks completed end-to-end, reported conditioned on correct orchestration (i.e., among tasks successful under Orch.
-SR). \end{itemize}
+We report three key metrics: \begin{itemize} \item Skill Specification Quality: We compare the Agent Card's skill definitions against the annotated ground-truth Agent Skills (see Appendix~\ref{subsec:agent_skill_judge}).
+We report repository-level Avg-Precision and Avg-Recall as a coarse proxy: Precision reflects whether generated skills are supported by the ground truth, while Recall reflects how completely ground truth skills are covered. \item Orchestration Success Rate (Orch.
+SR): The percentage of multi-repo tasks where all required sub-tasks are correctly dispatched to the appropriate A2A agent endpoints (all-or-nothing, task-level). \item Multi-Repo Execution Performance (Exec.
+SR): The percentage of multi-repo tasks for which orchestration succeeds and the dispatched software agents subsequently complete execution successfully. \end{itemize}

-\paragraph{Metric Implementation.} All success determinations leverage a standardized LLM-as-a-Judge framework.
+\paragraph{Metric Implementation.} All success determinations of execution tasks leverage a standardized LLM-as-a-Judge framework.
 The judge compares the agent's execution results (including terminal outputs and generated artifacts) against the verified ground truth to determine task success.